MicrosoftDocs/architecture-center/docs/reference-architectures/migration/unisys-mainframe-migration-content.md

 - [Azure Bastion](https://azure.microsoft.com/products/azure-bastion) is a fully managed PaaS that you provision inside your virtual network.
 Azure Bastion provides secure and seamless Remote Desktop Protocol (RDP) and Secure Shell (SSH) connectivity to the VMs in your virtual network directly from the Azure portal over TLS.

 - [Azure SQL Database](https://azure.microsoft.com/products/azure-sql/database) is a fully managed PaaS database engine that runs on the latest stable version of SQL Server and patched OS, with 99.99% availability.
 SQL Database handles most database management functions like upgrading, patching, backups, and monitoring without user involvement.
-These PaaS capabilities let you focus on business critical, domain-specific database administration and optimization.
+These PaaS capabilities let you focus on business-critical, domain-specific database administration and optimization.

 - [Private Link](https://azure.microsoft.com/products/private-link) for SQL Database provides a private, direct connection that's isolated to the Azure networking backbone from the Azure VMs to SQL Database.